SchertzS/IRP-Air-Monitor/README.md

 1. When using a DHT11 sensor make sure enough delay is given between readings (e.g. 2 seconds) to avoid errors.
    Otherwise, problems that were experienced: timing/power/noise, reading too fast, or borderline wiring.
+2. Set cronjob to run every 1 during testing, then change to every 5 minutes once stable.

 # Table of Instructions
 - [1.
 Flash Operating System](#1-flash-operating-system)